rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 ## That dreaded YAML

 I am perusing thousands of lines in Infrastructure as Code (IAC) yaml files.
 I am looking at already refactored and improved version.
 It is a lot of templated _YAML_ of k8s configuration at my work.
-The underlying reason for the complexity is the PL itself.
+The underlying reason for the complexity is the PL itself[^yaml].
+Did the refactor broke things?
+Of course it did.
+Complexity has consequences.
 Would something like _Dhall_[^dhall] be a better choice than _YAML_?
 _Dhall_ allows to use ADTs, has strong type safety features, has lambda expressions.
 Programmer has access to these powerful, standard abstractions.
 I heard it being referred to as a "Non-Repetitive Alternative to YAML".
-I have used _Dhall_ enough to know that it is a solid product.
+It gets even better than that: _Dhall_ makes the process of refactoring safe.
+You can compare the old and the new and Dhall will tell you if both are equivalent or why not.

+[^yaml]: E.g. see [Every Simple Language Will Eventually End Up Turing Complete](https://solutionspace.blog/2021/12/04/every-simple-language-will-eventually-end-up-turing-complete/)

 Are thousands of lines of templated yaml with lot of code duplication and no type safety simple to grasp?
 Clearly not, YAML based IAC has a high extraneous load.
-I could argue that the overall complexity of many _yaml_ files outweighs the cost of learning _Dhall_ with prerequisites.
+I could argue that the overall complexity of many _yaml_ files outweighs the cost of learning _Dhall_ and relevant FP prerequisites.

 _side_note_start
 **In real life,** _Dhall_ remains a niche approach, k8s configuration predominantly uses _YAML_.
 There could be many considerations at play here.
 E.g. IAC configuration needs to be accessible to all developers in the team _today_.
 People have preferences on want they want to learn.
 Some developer prefer to avoid a layer of indirection, if _YAML_ or _JS_ is used this is what they want to write.
-There are many angles on this and I am not going to even try to explore them.
+There are many angles on this and very diverse sets of opinions, and I am not going to even try to explore them.
-However, looking at just cognitive loads suggests giving _Dhall_ a consideration.
+However, looking at the cognitive loads only suggests giving _Dhall_ a consideration.
 This post main focus is the cognitive load and this example is here to demonstrate that there is more at play.
 _side_note_end